kimsreal/korea-sns/readme.txt

 * If the image is too small for KakaoTalk message (horizontally or vertically, or if less than 80 pixels) Fixed an error that occurred.
 * The image rate of KakaoTalk message Fixed an issue that is not reflected correctly.

+= 1.4.7 =
+* Kakaostory preview creation through share this became possible when a pop-up window with comments.

 == Upgrade Notice ==

 = 1.0 =